ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/SI2VH6B.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go back to the Client1 VM and ping "explore."
-You should observe that the ping is successfully resolved to www.google.com, as the CNAME record you created points "explore" to that address.
+Go back to the Client1 VM and try pinging "explore."
+You’ll notice that the ping successfully resolves to www.google.com, thanks to the CNAME record you set up earlier, which directs "explore" to that specific address.
 </p>
 <br />